itsMeJivanDiaz/earthtrack-backend/README.md

 #### Set the variables in the .env file

- - There is file a `.env.template` that can guide how to set up the .env file

- - e.g:
+ - Note: Refer to the `.env.template` file for guidance on setting up the `.env` file.

+ - Create a file named `.env` at the root level.

+ - The contents of the file should look like:

     ```javascript
     # DATABASE CONFIGURATIONS